aybilgece/neurodivas-replication/readme.md

 # Reproducing NEURODIVAS: AI vs. Human Advice Sources

-**Rebuilding a 2×2 factorial vignette study from its published summary statistics — and re-deriving every reported result.**
+**Rebuilding a 2×2 factorial vignette study from its published summary statistics and to reveal re-deriving every reported result.**

 This repository takes the *output* of a psychology study (the SPSS tables: cell means, standard deviations, Ns, and the correlation matrix) and reconstructs a participant-level dataset that reproduces the study's manipulation-check t-test, correlation structure, and two-way MANOVA.
-The point isn't to re-run someone's `.sav` file with one click — it's to show that the published statistical conclusions can be regenerated transparently, in open tooling, from numbers alone.
+The point is to show that the published statistical conclusions can be regenerated transparently in open tooling and from numbers alone.

 > **The interesting constraint:** the raw data file was never available — only